Impacting Our Community

 Bringing community partners together to form the Alliance for a Healthier Allen, Allen Parks and Recreation contributes to health and wellness efforts.
 Working alongside Texas Health Presbyterian Hospital, the Allen Independent School District, Allen Community Outreach and Keep Allen Beautiful, Allen Parks and Recreation has helped launch many youth-focused initiatives: Motivate to Move, Bike Rodeo, Walk to School Day, Bike to School Day, Earth Fest, Eagle Run and Walk with a Doc.

-Allen Parks and Recreation has also focused on promoting health and wellness for adult and seniors through its senior center’s diverse offerings, and in 2013 with the opening of Hillside Wellness Park, Allen's 1st park uniquely geared toward adult exercise and recreation, accessible to all.
+Allen Parks and Recreation has also focused on promoting health and wellness for adult and seniors through its senior center’s diverse offerings.
+In 2013, Hillside Wellness Park opened, which is Allen's first park uniquely geared toward adult exercise and recreation and is accessible to all.

 For more information and resources relating to Health and Wellness, please also see: